apache/airflow/docs/apache-airflow-providers-cloudera/operators/cde_run_job.rst

 Using the Operator
 ------------------

     Runs a job in a CDE Virtual Cluster.
-The ``CDEJobRunOperator`` runs the named job with optional variables and overrides.
+The ``CdeRunJobOperator`` runs the named job with optional variables and overrides.
 The job and its resources must have already been created via the specified virtual cluster jobs API.